-With December 25th only 102 days away, families are being advised to start shopping for gifts for little ones sooner than usual.
+With December 25th only 102 days away, families are being advised to start shopping for top Christmas toys sooner than usual.

 The global shipping interruption caused by the Covid-19 pandemic has left retailers without several product lines.
 The majority of toys bought during the holiday season are made in China meaning they may not be available this year.

 Being a parent during the most wonderful time of the year involves hunting for the best Christmas toys.
 However, because of the disruption, some sought after favourites may be in short supply.

 According to Frédérique Tutt, a global toy industry expert, “Shortages are a big concern for most makers.
 With anticipated supply chain shortages and resultant price increases on the cards, people need to shop early.

 “Retailers and brands are trying to bring their stock shipments forward, but are expecting shortages to hit well before Christmas,” he told the Observer.